shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 **LED-interconnect and powering**

-Once every LEDs on the heatsink is mounted, you can inter wire the LEDs to form series circuit connections between strings of the same color.
+Once every LEDs on the heatsink are mounted, you can inter wire the LEDs to form series circuit connections between strings of the same color.

-1. cut about 250 pieces of about 2cm of wire cables (color red for red LED inter connection) while (color blue for blue LED interconnections).
+1. Cut about 250 pieces of about 2cm of wire cables (color red for red LED interconnection) while (color blue for blue LED interconnections).
-2. With the use of a wire stripper, remove 0.5cm casing from each side. now only about 1cm of insulated wire with both open ended.
+2. With the use of a wire stripper, remove 0.5cm casing from each side.
 3. Add a small part of soldering material to the surface the copper pads of each LED MCPCB

-1. Wiring the LED-stripes together by connecting the positive to the negative copper pads of the LEDs of the same color.
+4. Wiring the LED-strips together by connecting the positive to the negative copper pads of the LEDs of the same color.

-2. Once you have attached all wires to all strings , insert the 40 powering cable from the holes of the aluminum angle profile and then solder the end of the cable with +ve and -ve of each LED string according to the following mapping and color of the wires.
+5. Once you have attached all wires to all LED strings, insert the 40 powering cable from the holes of the aluminum angle profile and then solder the end of the cable with +ve and -ve of each LED string according to the following mapping and color of the wires.

    ![Ribbon-cable-mapping.PNG](/assets/Images/Ribbon-cable-mapping.PNG)

    ​

 #### **LED Power Connector**

-The LED drivers and optogenetic LED panels  are connected via the ribbon cables with20-way IDC connector, which is compatible with all LED assemblies in the system- see Section pinout of **LED Driver** , **Arduino control board**.
+The LED drivers and optogenetic LED panels are connected via the ribbon cables with 20-way IDC connectors, which are compatible with all LED assemblies in the system.
+See Section pinout of **LED Driver** , **Arduino control board**.
 You can go to he section (**Setup wiring & Optogenetic LEDs panel Connectors**) to know how to assemble flat ribbon cables with an IDC connector.